ramon349/ICNN/README.md

 - **dataset**

+Manged to sucessfuly run on  dataset bellow with minor modifications

-The project now supports **vocpart, ilsvrc animalpart, cub200,
+The project now supports  ** ilsvrc animalpart **
-                         celeba, voc2010_crop, helen**.

-You can add your own dataset in the way similar to the datasets above.

 **Note that** in our code, we will first make the data into imdb file, so if your dataset is large, the preprocessing time may be long,